everx-labs/ever-sdk-js/README.md

 ```shell script
 npm i --save @tonclient/lib-web
 ```
-**Important!** Each time you runs `npm install` the new version of the `tonclient.wasm` and `index.js` is downloaded.
+**Important!** Each time you run `npm install` the new version of the `tonclient.wasm` and `index.js` is downloaded.
 So you have to always update the `tonclient.wasm` inside your web package before publishing (starting local web server, creating web bundle etc.).
-If you use the webpack the best way is to use CopyPlugin.
+If you use Webpack the best way is to use CopyPlugin.

 ### React Native
 ```shell script